Can’t sleep? You’re not alone.

 “When circadian rhythms are lost and when they’re not as regular, I think that is one of the biggest driving factors for a disruption of sleep,” she said.

 How can I sleep better as the pandemic eases?

 Be intentional about your routines.

 Plan for exercise and sleep every day.
 Limit your work hours.
 Don’t work around the clock.
 And never work from your bed or your bedroom if you can avoid it.

 “Be more intentional,” Green said.
-“Establishing a regular routine around sleep is important.
+“Establishing a regular sleep routine is important.
 That has to do with not only the time before you fall asleep but also the time after you wake up.
 Trying to go to bed and wake up at the same time every day, it sounds really simple but it does require some intentionality.
 It means that sleep can’t be the last thing on your schedule that you do once everything else on your to-do list is done.”

 Is good sleep related to more productivity?

 “Really high-performing people know that the best way to have a very productive day is to figure out how to get that seven hours of sleep at night so you’ll wake up ready to hit the ground running,” Green said.